sedol1339/files/papers.md

 Zhao, J., & Zhang, W.-Q. (2022).
 Improving Automatic Speech Recognition Performance for Low-Resource Languages With Self-Supervised Models.
 IEEE J. Sel.
 Top.
 Signal Process., 16(6), 1227–1241. doi: 10.1109/JSTSP.2022.3184480

+Zhu, Q.-S., Zhang, J., Zhang, Z.-Q., Wu, M.-H., Fang, X., & Dai, L.-R. (2022).
+A Noise-Robust Self-supervised Pre-training Model Based Speech Representation Learning for Automatic Speech Recognition. arXiv, 2201.08930.
+Retrieved from https://arxiv.org/abs/2201.08930v1

+    - We observe that wav2vec2.0 pre-trained on noisy data brings a performance degradation on the clean test set.
+    - We propose a modified pre-training scheme: the noisy speech and clean speech are sent into a shared feature encoder, and the noisy feature is input to the transformer encoder, while the clean feature is fed to the vector-quantization (VQ) module, which provides clean training targets for the transformer encoder.
+    - To synthetize noisy data, we randomly select noise samples and mix with the clean speech at different SNRs.
+    - The resulting model achieves a much better performance on noisy data at the cost of a tiny performance sacrifice on the clean test set.

 Zuluaga-Gomez, J., Prasad, A., Nigmatulina, I., Sarfjoo, S., Motlicek, P., Kleinert, M., ...Zhan, Q. (2022).
 How Does Pre-trained Wav2Vec 2.0 Perform on Domain Shifted ASR?
 An Extensive Benchmark on Air Traffic Control Communications. arXiv, 2203.16822.
 Retrieved from https://arxiv.org/abs/2203.16822v2

     - We analyze the robustness of Wav2Vec 2.0 and XLS-R models on downstream ASR for a completely unseen domain: air traffic control communications (voice communications between air traffic controllers and pilots) with SNR ratio between 5 to 20 dB.